brettz9/choreographer-router/README.md

 - `stage` is an container HTML element where the active *scene* element is appended.
 - `scenes` is an Array or other iterable object whose elements are key-value pairs.
 Each key is a URI Template of a route.
 Its value is the type of content to perform on the stage.
+- `fallback` is a function which will be called with the path if there are no scene matches.

 Scene content can be: